 Heralded by a new release-numbering scheme, SAS/STAT 12.1, which was released in August 2012, comes loaded with new statistical capabilities.
 New development areas include model selection for quantile regression, quantile regression for censored data, and multivariate adaptive regression splines.
 Epidemiologists will like the STDRATE procedure for computing direct and indirect standardized rates and risks for study populations.
 The FMM procedure becomes production and includes new features such as support for additional distributions.
 Other notable enhancements include modeling missing covariates in the MCMC procedure and fitting Bayesian frailty models in the PHREG procedure.

 Quantile regression is a modern analytic tool that models quantiles of a response variable conditional on explanatory covariates.
-It is especially useful for analyzing heterogeneous data in which the distribution of the response variable at the tails and central location vary conditional on the explanatory covariates.
+It is especially useful for analyzing heterogeneous data in which the distribution of the response variable at the tails and central location varies conditionally on the explanatory covariates.

 The new QUANTSELECT procedure performs model selection for quantile regression.
 It supports model selection for a single quantile level and for a quantile process.
 The QUANTSELECT procedure offers capabilities similar to those offered by the GLMSELECT procedure.
 Selection methods include forward, backward, stepwise, and LASSO.
 PROC QUANTSELECT uses variable selection criteria such as AIC, SBC, and AICC.
-You can also partition your data into training, validation, and testing data sets, and then use the validation data set to measure the fitness of candidate models.
+It also lets users partition data into training, validation, and testing data sets, and then use the validation data set to measure the fitness of candidate models.

 PROC QUANTSELECT is multithreaded so that it can take advantage of multiple processors.
 Numerous graphs illuminate the selection process.

 Quantile regression also provides an alternative and flexible technique for the analysis of survival data.
-You can apply this technique to right-censored responses, thus providing covariate effects that are specific to quantiles and that directly predict lifetime.
-Two approaches are implemented: one is based on the idea of the Kaplan-Meier estimator, and the other is based on the Nelson-Allen estimator of the cumulative hazard function.
+This technique can be applied to right-censored responses, thus providing covariate effects that are specific to quantiles and that directly predict lifetime.
+Two approaches are implemented: one is based on the idea of the Kaplan-Meier estimator, and the other is based on the Nelson-Aalen estimator of the cumulative hazard function.

 The new STDRATE procedure computes direct and indirect standardized rates and risks for study populations.
 Direct standardization uses weights such as population-time from a standard or reference population to compute the weighted average of stratum-specific estimates in the study population.
 For two study populations with the same reference population, PROC STDRATE compares directly standardized rates or risks.
 For two study populations without a reference population, the procedure computes Mantel-Haenszel effect estimates, such as the rate difference.

-The ADAPTIVEREG procedure supports models with classification variables, and it provides options for improving modeling speed.
+The ADAPTIVEREG procedure supports models that contain classification variables, and it provides options for improving modeling speed.
 PROC ADAPTIVEREG extends the method to data with response distributions from the exponential family, such as binomial and Poisson.
 PROC ADAPTIVEREG is multithreaded so that it can take advantage of multiple processors.